zhon/change-for-a-dollar-haskell/README.md

 import Data.List
 ```

 Hmm...
 What if we got our refactor wrong?
-A test would be perfect now.
+That is where ``QuickCheck`` shines.

 ```haskell
 prop_ChangeEqualsChangePrime m = forAll (choose (0,100)) $ \m -> change m == change' m